tarantool/doc/doc/dev_guide/internals/box_protocol.rst

-If the response is out-of-band, due to use of :ref:`box.session.push() <box_session-push>`, then the header Response-Code-indicator will be IPROTO_CHUNK instead of IPROTO_OK.
+If the response is out-of-band, due to use of :ref:`box.session.push() <box_session-push>`, then the header Response-Code-Indicator will be IPROTO_CHUNK instead of IPROTO_OK.

 ..  _box_protocol-responses_error: